iraphaelfernandes/training_typing/README.md

-# OpenType 🖮
+# TrainingTyping 🖮

-OpenType is a minimalistic typing speed testing app built with React and TailwindCSS that highly inspired by [MonkeyType](https://www.monkeytype.com).
+TrainingTyping is a minimalistic typing speed testing app built with React and TailwindCSS that highly inspired by [MonkeyType](https://www.monkeytype.com).
 The app allows users to test and improve their typing speed and accuracy.
 The app provides a user-friendly interface and intuitive feedback on typing performance.

-## Live Demo

-Check out the live demo [here](https://estifanos12.github.io/OpenType/).

 ## Current Features